 Why?
-Who?
-Where?
-What?
-How?
+Why?
+Why?
+Why?
+Why?
 Why are you inspired?
 Do you care about poverty, women's rights, environmental sustainability, health and relationships, animals, human rights, veterans, sports, or something else?
 Who do you want to help?
-The elderly, children, those less fortunate, nature, people with disabilities, or animals?
-Where do you want to make an impact?
-Your school, neighborhood, city, state, country, or around the world?
-What are your strengths and talents?
-Public speaking, math, community building, empathy, research, or people skills?
-How do you want to make a difference?
-Will you change a law, lead workshops, start a club, develop curriculum, give presentations, teach a skill, or take action another way?
+The elderly, children, those less fortunate, nature, people with disabilities, or animals? school, neighborhood, What are your strengths and talents?
+Public speaking, math community building, empathy, research, or people skills? , Will you change a law, lead workshops,